Hooray, you’ve booked the photoshoot! The next question: “Where do we go?”

 If cowboy boots are going to be involved in the shoot — this is where I suggest.
-It has that look and feel.
+It has that look and feel, and flows seamlessly.

-It’s 200 acres in the heart of Chesterfield — just waiting to be discovered!
+No one expects to find historic barns in Chesterfield.
+It’s 200 acres of hidden glory in the heart of Chesterfield — just waiting to be discovered!

 Nestled in Ballwin, this park boasts wooded trails, and a backdrop of the Meramec River!